 - Does it remind you of nature or does it make you want to go explore nature?

-Back in 2019 I discovered watercolor painting by taking some classes.
-The goal was to help me relax but in reality sometimes I think it was to help me let go of control.
+I discovered watercolor painting by taking some classes.
+The goal was to help me relax but in reality, sometimes I think it was to help me let go of control.

-I placed this painting on my studio wall, it's nothing special but it does remind me why I chose watercolor.
-We sort of found each other and I continue to let this medium inspire my flow of creativity.
+This painting isn't anything special but it doesn't remind me why I chose this medium.
+We sort of found each other and I continue to let watercolors inspire my flow of creativity.

 Carole West